Adam-Beik/ScreenSpeeder-IoTController/README.md

 * PlatformIO extension via Visual Studio Code for project development and debugging
 * Node.JS via Node-RED for web dashboard and MQTT signalling
 * C++ for firmware code; includes libraries (see **platformio.ini** for the full list)
+* Autodesk Fusion 360 for modelling, schematics, and PCB design

 Connecting Device
 ----